 The McCelvey Center, a community center on Jefferson Street, is described in the Cultural Facilities Element.
 The York County Council on Aging operates a senior center in a renovated building on Congress Street.
 The center provides programs, home delivered meals, and other in home services for seniors on a daily basis and hopes to begin additional programs such as a wellness center and evening training classes.
 The Adult Enrichment Center of York is located on South Pacific Avenue and serves as a daycare for adults who are unable to care for themselves, and need care while their family members work.
 Because York is the county seat, York County has a number of facilities and services in the York area, including the county courthouse and offices and a number of public service offices, and the Law Enforcement Training Center.
 York County voters approved an \$89.7 million bond in November 2015 to evaluate and renovate county buildings, primarily at the Moss Justice Center in York and at the Family Court building on Heckle Boulevard in Rock Hill.
 Collectively they have benefited from over \$64 million in construction improvements.
-Over \$30 million has been allocated to additional renovations and expansions including the York County Animal Shelter, York County Recycling Center, York County maintenance, and the York County Public Works Department.
+Over \$30 million has been allocated to additional renovations and expansions including the York County Public Works Department.